AW

 About American States Water Company

 American States Water Company, through its subsidiaries, engages in the provision of water and electric services to residential, commercial, industrial, and other customers in the United States.
-At a $3.03B market cap, American States Water Company ranks as a mid-cap company within utilities.
+With a market capitalization of $3.50B, it sits in mid-cap territory.
 It operates through three segments: Water, Electric, and Contracted Services.

 Key stats